Jang Do-yoon

 Jang Do-yoon (born August 31, 1995) is a South Korean actor.
 He made his acting debut in the 2013 drama special Happy!
 Rose Day.
 His fans are called "Doflowers" or "도바라기" which combines the words "Doyoon" and "Sunflower".

 Early life

 Doyoon went to Namsan High School in Busan before he moved to Seoul in 2011.
 After moving, he transferred to School of Performing Arts Seoul (SOPA), where he later graduated on February 13, 2014.

 2011: Pledis Boys

 Doyoon was a trainee under Pledis Entertainment for 3 years, where he was an original Pledis Boy (a name given to the male trainees officially shown).
-The group of boys, which included members who would later join Nu'est and Seventeen, commonly appeared with their female label mates in their promotions, including Ceci Magazine and their SBS Gayo Daejun stage.
-They also appeared in Happy Pledis', the name used when Pledis artists promote as a whole, video for Love Letter, and promoted the song with Happy Pledis on Music Core.
+The group of boys, which included members who would later join Nu'est and Seventeen, commonly appeared with their female label mates in their promotions, including Ceci Magazine and their SBS Gayo Daejeon stage.
+They also appeared in Happy Pledis', the name used when Pledis artists promote as a whole, video for "Love Letter", and promoted the song with Happy Pledis on Music Core.